philc/vimium/README.markdown

     yf      copy a link url to the clipboard gf      cycle forward to the next frame

+Navigating to new pages:

+    o       Open URL, bookmark, or history entry
+    O       Open URL, bookmark, history entry, starting with the current URL"

 Using find:

     /       enter find mode -- type your search query and hit enter to search or esc to cancel